NSLS-II-SMI/bluesky-nexus/README.md

 The schema supports defining units for device components.
 The strategy for defining units in the schema yml file is as follows:

 1. **Device provides units**:
    If the device natively returns units, the units provided by the device are used directly.
-I such case do not define any `units` under `attrs`, otherwise the `units` defined under `attrs` will be used.
+In such a case do not define any `units` under `attrs`, otherwise the `units` defined under `attrs` will be used.

 2. **Device does not provide units**:
    If the device does not return any units, define the corresponding unit value in the `units` under `attrs`.
 This ensures that the correct units are explicitly defined for this specific device.